microsoft/dotnet-framework-docker/README.md

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

-This image is for .NET Framework 4.x applications.
+This image is for .NET Framework 4.0 and later version applications.
+It is based on the [Windows Server Core image](https://hub.docker.com/r/microsoft/windowsservercore/).

 ### `3.5`

-This image is for .NET Framework 3.5 applications.
+This image is for .NET Framework 3.5 and earlier version applications.
+It is based on the [Windows Server Core image](https://hub.docker.com/r/microsoft/windowsservercore/).

+## Related Repos and Examples

+See [.NET Framework Docker samples] to get started with pre-made samples.

+See [.NET Framework and Docker](https://docs.microsoft.com/dotnet/articles/framework/docker/) to learn more about using .NET Framework with Docker.

+See the following related repos for other application types:

+- [microsoft/aspnet](https://hub.docker.com/r/microsoft/aspnet/) for ASP.NET Web Forms and MVC applications.
+- [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/) for .NET Core applications.
+- [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore/) for ASP.NET Core applications.
+- [Windows Server Core image](https://hub.docker.com/r/microsoft/windowsservercore/) for Windows Server Core applications, such as .NET Frameworks applications.

+You can read more about [Windows Containers](https://msdn.microsoft.com/virtualization/windowscontainers/about/about_overview) to learn how to use Docker with Windows.

 # License

+The .NET Framework images use the same license as the ]Windows Server Core base image](https://hub.docker.com/r/microsoft/windowsservercore/), as follows:

 MICROSOFT SOFTWARE SUPPLEMENTAL LICENSE TERMS